 Site survey information will assist in the development of the North Granville Community Facilities Masterplan.

 The City of Parramatta appointed a licensed specialist contractor to undertake environmental investigations in sections of FS Garside Recreational Park, dog park and the natural reserve adjacent to Duck Creek.
 These investigations are now complete.

-The nearest playgrounds to FS Garside are located at Rosella Park (Les Burnett Lane, Harris Park), Jubilee Park (Jubilee Lane, Parramatta), James Ruse Water Playground (Hassel Street, Parramatta) and Biplane Park (Prospect Street, Rosehill).
+The nearest playgrounds to FS Garside are located at Rosella Park (Les Burnett Lane, Harris Park), Jubilee Park (Jubilee Lane, Parramatta), James Ruse Water Playground (Hassall Street, Parramatta) and Biplane Park (Prospect Street, Rosehill).

 A full list of playgrounds is available on the City of Parramatta website or Cumberland Council website.

 Alternative leash-free areas are available at Deakin Park (Deakin Street, Auburn), Burlington Park (Burlington Street, Northmead), Cowells Land Reserve (Cowells Lane, Ermington) or Don Moore Reserve (Tiernan Avenue, North Rocks).
 A full list of off leash areas is available on the City of Parramatta website.

 Council will continue to inform the community of any further works at FS Garside.
 Sections of the park will remain closed.

 It is intended that remediation works will be undertaken as part of construction to deliver the North Granville Community Facilities Masterplan.
 Construction is anticipated to commence in 2020.